yourcousinbob/UQ-Pool/clientside/README.md

 8. Go the the file '.env' in the root folder and paste the following ```GOOGLE_MAPS_API_KEY={Your API Key}```.
 9. You will need to setup billing on your account for this to work.

-Nathan currently has Directions, Places and Distance Matrix APIs enabled.
+Nathan currently has Directions, Places, Geocoding and Distance Matrix APIs enabled.

 ## How to run ##
 Ensure you have gone through the steps in enviroment setup.